sigsum/sigsum/witness.md

 }
 ```

+**Warning** Format of cosigned data is in flux, and the above
+description is out-of-date.
+We're moving away from SSH-formatting of
+signatures, and we'd also like to adopt a different interoperable
+format, which will most likely be text-based.

 Note that this structure has two additional fields compared to a
 `signed_tree_head`, which is signed by the log's public key: